 - B-1.
 Effective representation should be available for every eligible person whenever counsel is requested during government investigation or when the individual is in custody.
-Provision of counsel shall not be delayed while a person's eligibility for mandated representation is being determined or verified. - B-2.
+Provision of counsel shall not be delayed while a person's eligibility for mandated representation is being determined or verified. - B-1(a).
+Effective representation includes representation at the early stage of a Family Court proceeding, including the provision of social work, counseling, mental health, and other services. - B-2.
 Eligible persons shall have counsel available for any court appearance. - B-3.
 Counsel shall be available when a person reasonably believes that a process will commence that could result in a proceeding where representation is mandated. - B-4.
-Systematic procedures shall be implemented to ensure that prompt mandated representation is available to all eligible persons, particularly those held in detention facilities.
+Systematic procedures shall be implemented to ensure that prompt mandated representation is available to all eligible persons, particularly those held in detention facilities, and where a child has been removed by a governmental agency from the person's home.